-In October 2015 I jetted off to Cambodia for what would become a two and a half month adventure.
-Setting myself up in the city of Siem Reap, I did a short spell of English teaching before hitting the open road.
-It was a great adventure, featuring some of the world’s most stunning temples, a traditional river village, bamboo trains and tropical beaches.
+In October 2015 I jetted off to Cambodia for a two and a half month adventure.
+Basing myself in the city of Siem Reap, I did a short spell of English teaching before hitting the open road.
+It was an amazing time, featuring some of the world’s most stunning temples, a traditional river village, bamboo trains and tropical beaches.

-There was also a unique national park, an evening sky invaded by a million bats.
-In Cambodia’s bustling capital, I took in the harrowing memorials to the country’s dark history.
-Along the way I also met a dude on a bus who ended up becoming one of the great friends of my life.
+Moreover, I toured one of the world’s unique national parks and witnessed the flight of a million bats.
+In Cambodia’s bustling capital, I took in the harrowing memorials to the country’s turbulent history.
+Along the way, I met a dude on a bus who ended up becoming one of the great friends of my life.

-Furthermore, I returned to Cambodia in 2020 for an extended period of writing and travelling.
-With its relaxed visa laws, low cost of living and western friendly cafes and restaurants, I figured this would be a good long term base for a hopeless digital nomad.
+In January 2020 I returned to Cambodia for an extended period of travel and writing.
+With its relaxed visa laws, low cost of living and western-friendly cafes and restaurants, I figured this would be a good long term base for a hopeless digital nomad.
 The only thing I hadn’t counted on was COVID-19.

-To find out more about my adventures here, dive into my vast collection of travel reports from:
+To find out more about my experiences in Cambodia, dive into my vast collection of travel reports from: